Your Customers Can’t Read Your DocumentsPublished on

 Or, as I’m sure many have experienced, there’s an issue with the website and you can’t access your bank balance, see if your insurance covers something, or pay your medical bill before it hits collections.
 (Cue the urge to throw things.)
 What are you supposed to do when the content you need is inaccessible?

 Millions of people with visual impairments and blindness around the world have to deal with similar, and often frustrating, situations every day.
 Let’s look at some technical, but important, data for a moment.

-In 2017, the World Health Organization (WHO) estimated that 253 million people around the world have a visual impairment.
-The 2016 National Health Interview Survey (NHIS) estimated that, of those people, 25.5 million people with visual impairments are American adults over the age of 18.
-Experts project this number will rise to 51 million by 2020.
+In 2022, the World Health Organization (WHO) found that, globally, 2.2 billion people have a visual impairment.
+Out of the 2.2 billion, Nvison states that 12 million are above the age of 40 and 1 million are legally blind.
 That’s a lot of people who can’t read standard text, see low-contrast colors, or access content on a website.

 So, what constitutes a visual impairment?
 I mean, my parents can’t read a menu without their glasses.
 Are they included with the 253 million people?
 No, they’re probably not.
 In these stats, terms like “visually impaired” refer to people who have difficulty seeing even with the aid of glasses and contacts.
 The people included in the aforementioned numbers have significant visual impairment which means your parents are only included in those statistics if their glasses don’t help them read a menu.

 So how can you reduce frustration and properly reach this audience?
 Your best solution is to work with a Document Accessibility Partner, like Braille Works.
 A Document Accessibility Partner will work with you to provide your, or your client’s, unique content in Large Print, Braille, Audio and Accessible PDF.
 Other services they may provide include color and format suggestions to help make your content easily readable, too.